-22.1 Using Photoshop Plug-Ins in Windows
+24.1 Using Photoshop Plug-Ins in Windows

-The following window will appear when installing HDR projects 2018 professional structions from the installation assistant.
-The plug-ins will then be automatically installed.
+The following window will appear when installing HDR projects 7 professional

-Select the version of Photoshop where you would like to install the HDR projects 2018 professional plug-in.
-Click on "next" and follow the in-
+Select the version of Photoshop where you would like to install the HDR projects 7 professional plug-in.
+Click on "next" and follow the instructions from the installation assistant.
+The plugins will then be automatically installed.